What is an ultrasound?

 How are ultrasounds performed?

-An ultrasound procedure may be done on an outpatient basis, or as part of inpatient care.
-Although each facility may have specific protocols in place, generally, an ultrasound procedure follows this process:
+Although each facility may have specific protocols in place, an ultrasound procedure generally follows this process:

-Using a transducer, a tool that sends ultrasound waves, the ultrasound will be sent through the patient's body.
+- Using a transducer, the ultrasound will be sent through the patient's body.